Content Map Terms

 What is chronic hepatitis?

-Chronic hepatitis is an inflammation of the liver that lasts at least 6 months.
-It is caused by viruses such as hepatitis B or C, alcohol, fatty liver, autoimmune hepatitis and certain drugs, which damage liver cells.
+Chronic hepatitis is an inflammation of the liver that lasts for at least 6 months.
+The most common causes are hepatitis B virus, hepatitis C virus, fatty liver and alcohol-related liver disease.

-Some people with chronic hepatitis may develop cirrhosis, or scarring of the liver.
-Your nutrition needs may change depending on your liver function.
-If you have cirrhosis, speak to your health care provider or a registered dietitian about your diet.
+Some people with chronic hepatitis may develop cirrhosis.
+Cirrhosis damages your liver so it doesn’t work well.
+If you have cirrhosis or other complications, your nutrition needs may be different.
+Speak to your health care provider or a registered dietitian about your diet.